Driver found dead behind the wheel in Fresno identified

-FRESNO, California (KGPE) – The man police found dead behind the wheel of a car in Fresno Tuesday was identified by Fresno County Coroner’s Office.
+FRESNO, California (KSEE) – The man police found dead behind the wheel of a car in Fresno was identified by Fresno County Coroner’s Office.

 According to Fresno Police, one of their officers heard shots around 10 p.m. – and then discovered Morales a short time afterward in the driver’s seat of a car in the area of San Pablo and Minarets avenues, in the Pinedale area of Fresno.